-Contemporary reading theory, policy and practice, and implications for primary, secondary and tertiary settings.
+0.15 EFTS 18 points Contemporary reading theory, policy and practice, and implications for primary, secondary and tertiary settings.

-P One 200-level EDUC or PSYC paper
+One 200-level EDUC or PSYC paper

-EDUC 311 Contemporary Understandings of Young Children as Learners

-Advanced investigation into the issues and contexts that both enhance and constrain the learning of young children in educational settings.
+EDUC 311 Contemporary Understandings of Young Children as Learners both enhance and constrain the learning of young children in educational settings.